Building the learning capacity of all students

 All students at Glenroy College receive written reports two times a year, mid year and at the end of the year.
 All Year 7-10 students receive reports based on the VELS however, the Year 10 Internship class is reported to by the VCAL (Victorian Certificate of Applied Learning) Foundation outcomes.
 Year 11 and 12 students receive written reports based on the VCE and/or the VCAL outcomes.

-Student Led Conferences and Parent Teacher Interviews at Glenroy College
+Parent Teacher Interviews at Glenroy College

 Other Programs at Glenroy College